Jeshibu/Playnite-wiki/Known-Issues.md

 ### Integration logins don't work, show only white/black screen

 This is a known issue with Intel Iris Xe GPUs.
-The only solution right now is to disable hardware acceleration (in advanced settings) and wait for Intel to fix their drivers. [[1]](https://community.intel.com/t5/Graphics/Iris-Xe-and-AWS-Workspaces/td-p/1244351) [[2]](https://github.com/dotnet/wpf/issues/3817)
+The only solution right now is to disable hardware acceleration (in advanced settings) and wait for Intel to fix their drivers.
+Your can re-enable acceleration once you finish authentication process. [[1]](https://community.intel.com/t5/Graphics/Iris-Xe-and-AWS-Workspaces/td-p/1244351) [[2]](https://github.com/dotnet/wpf/issues/3817)

 ### Games disappearing, resetting properties etc.